gdgriga/GDGMaps/README.md

 We're done with the configuration.
 Let's launch the app and observe the void once more (this is the last time, I promise).

 ## Plumbing
 Now it's time to get dirty with code.
 Let's start by setting up the supporting infrastructure.
 Since we will be working with the geographical data, we need some representation of it.
-Google API provides the class [*com.google.android.gms.maps.model.LatLng*](https://developers.google.com/android/reference/com/google/android/gms/maps/model/LatLng) to represent the geographical location in terms of point's coordinates.
+Google API provides the class [*LatLng*](https://developers.google.com/android/reference/com/google/android/gms/maps/model/LatLng) to represent the geographical location in terms of point's coordinates (latitude and longitude).
 We'll be using this class throughout our application.

 The first thing we'll do is open the TODO tab in Android Studio and go through each item in the list.

 Let's start with *lv.gdgriga.gdgmaps.Photo*.
 As you can see it has two fields: a file name and a thumbnail.
-Another useful field to add would be a location so we could know where the photo was taken.
-This is how the class will look like after this addition:
+Another useful field to add would be the location where the photo was taken.
+Let's also add a method to check whether photo has location and call it *hasLocation*.
+This is how the class will look like after these additions:
 ```java
 public class Photo {
     public static final Photo EMPTY = new Photo();